1. Remove the extra moving parts from your golf swing

 And you may have noticed that I said, "folks on the fitness side of the sport."
 I am not a one-man show.
 We have a number of coaches at the facility.
 And the glue that's been holding them all together for the past couple of years is the brilliantly talented Kolby “Coach K-Wayne” Tullier.

 I've been on the Tour since 2001 and I've met a lot of fitness professionals along the way.
 A few years ago, I met Kolby.
 K-Wayne has been getting the most out of professional athletes in #TheStable for over 15 years.
-His philosophy and track record so impressed me that in 2016 I brought him on as Director of Performance at Joey D Golf.
+His philosophy and track record so impressed me that in 2016 he joined our team as Director of Performance at Joey D Golf Sports Training Center.

 You can't argue with the results that K-Wayne has gotten out of players like Justin Thomas, Lexi Thompson, Harold Varner III, Michelle Wie, and others